- A backpack folded like origami.

 HIGH TECH MATERIALS

-We’re always very critical towards our designs.
+We’re always very critical towards our ideas.
 For example, we keep asking ourselves “does that make sense”, is this a viable product from a functional point of view?
-These are questions we ask ourselves every step of the design process as designing just for the looks, just doesn’t cut it for us.
+These are questions we ask ourselves every step of the process as creating something just for the looks, just doesn’t cut it for us.

 The custom polymer plastic we work with has the ability to form “living hinges”.
 (You can read more about living hinges here).